 The Vancouver Inter-Cultural Orchestra, is pleased to present the fifth annual edition of this innovative workshop series.
 Led by VICO Artistic Director Mark Armanini and Composer-in-Residence Farshid Samandari, the series offers composers unique opportunities to learn about and write for traditional instruments from all over the world.
 Registered participants are encouraged to bring sketches of works in progress for the instruments listed, to be workshopped by VICO musicians over the course of 3 or 4 sessions.
 All the pieces will receive a workshop performance and A/V documentation.
-VICO will select a number of the completed works to perform at “Sounds Global in Concert” in North Vancouver during the orchestra’s 2017/18 season.
+VICO will select a number of the completed works to perform at “Sounds Global in Concert” in Surrey during the orchestra’s 2017/18 season.

-Instrumentation: Intercultural TRIO
+Instrumentation: Intercultural QUARTET

-Please complete the online form below.
+Please fill out registration form below.

 ADDITIONAL INSTRUCTIONS FOR COMPOSERS